 The possible findings of the audit included conformance, major non-conformance, minor non-conformance, opportunities for improvement, and practices that exceeded the requirements of the standard.

 Overview of Audit Findings

-Canfor Southern Pine, Inc. was found to be in conformance with the standard.
-NSF determined that there were 2 minor non-conformances:
+Canfor Southern Pine was found to be in conformance with the standard.
+There were no minor non-conformances or opportunities for improvement identified.